Skip to main content

 Chess: The Story Behind This Fine Art | EstheraSTEM

 Chess is an ancient board game that goes back centuries.
-It is a board game which involves two players.
-It is sometimes called international chess or Western chess to distinguish it from related games such as xiangqi (Chinese chess) and shogi (Japanese chess).
+It is a board game which involves 2 players, and is sometimes called International chess or Western chess to distinguish it from related games such as xiangqi (Chinese chess) and shogi (Japanese chess).

 Each Chess piece moves a certain way:

-•The Rook moves horizontally and vertically in all directions.
+• The Rook moves horizontally and vertically in straight lines.

 The game of chess has a rich history that spans over 1,500 years.
 It originated in India as a game called Chaturanga.
 From there, it spread to Persia (modern-day Iran), where the game was changed and developed into Shatranj.
 After the Arab conquest of Persia, Chess spread to the Muslim world and eventually made its way to Europe through Spain and Italy.
 By around 1500 CE, the game had evolved into the version we know and love today.

-From the late 1700s - 1880s, Chess players focused on quick, clever moves rather than long-term plans.
-This was known as the Romantic Era of Chess.
-Later, players started to think more strategically, and the game evolved through different styles, including Scientific, Hypermodern & New Dynamism.
+From the late 1700s - 1880s, Chess players focused on quick, clever moves rather than long-term plans, known as the Romantic Era of Chess.

-In the late 1800s, Official Chess tournaments began, and the First World Chess Championship was held in 1886.
-In the 1900s, Chess theory improved dramatically, and the World Chess Federation was formed.
+In the late 1800s, official tournaments began, and the first World Chess Championship was held in 1886.
+During the 1900s, chess theory advanced dramatically, and the World Chess Federation (FIDE) was formed.

 1. Wilhelm Steinitz